ethereum/EIPs/EIPS/eip-X.md

 ### Bounty Funds

 To simulate expected gas costs -- given a random 783-bit base and a random 784-bit modulus, 196 random solutions of byte size equal to its iteration were sent to the contract.
 The gas cost for all of these simulations never exceeded 44,305 gas.
-Therefore, we expect a minimum bount covering a cost 50,000 gas in even extreme gas markets (e.g. 1000 Gwei / gas) to reliably cover the cost for a solver to provide a solution.
+Therefore, we expect a minimum bounty covering a cost of 50,000 gas in even extreme gas markets (e.g. 1000 Gwei / gas) to reliably cover the cost for a solver to provide a solution.